thu2004/chrome_log_filter/README.md

 ## Installation

+### Chrome
 1. Clone this repository or download the files
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

+### Firefox
+1. Clone this repository or download the files
+2. Rename `manifest-firefox.json` to `manifest.json` (replace the existing file)
+3. Open Firefox and go to `about:debugging#/runtime/this-firefox`
+4. Click "Load Temporary Add-on"
+5. Select any file in the extension directory

+Note: For permanent installation in Firefox, the extension needs to be signed by Mozilla.

 ## Usage